-Repayment begins immediately upon private student loan consolidation.
+Repayment begins immediately upon consolidating or refinancing private student loans.

 There is no application or origination fee, and no penalty for paying off your loan early.